thetkpark/csc371-assignment/dline/go/README.md

 **MessagesQueue** defined the data structure of the recorded input message from the user given thorough console input.
 It has `waitDuration` to tell the main goroutine the interval time between this message and the previous message.

+## Main Goroutine

+The main function is the entry point where the Go application is compiled and run.
+It responsible for these following tasks

+1. Printing the instruction message to the console
+2. Create communication channels from main Goroutine to the sequencer and sequencer to all of the user.
+Total number of channel is 4 (3 User).
+3. Receiving message and type of message from console
+4. Spawning n number of user (3 is default) and a sequencer in another Goroutine with appropriate parameters.
+5. Sending all the messages to sequencer regarding the order and time interval between each message.
+6. Wait for every messages are delivered and displayed at each user
+7. Terminate the execution once done.

 # Test scenarios